sblisesivdin/aestimo/index.md

 # News

+**March 2020**

+* Get [masters degree](https://www.lrgresearch.org/vacancies) in Advanced Technologies department @ Gazi University with helping the code development of Aestimo!
+(10 Mar 2020)
+* Project website is now using *just-the-docs* theme.
+It is more document focused theme.
+We want to give more importance to documentation in future (10 Mar 2020).

 **July 2018**

 * [Aestimo 1D version 1.2.1](http://www.aestimosolver.org/releasenotes.html#v121-july-22nd-2018) released.
 Thanks to Robert Steed.
 This is a minor release that fixes some issues with using aestimo as a system package in python3 and makes some changes to the intersubband_optical_transitions.py (22 Jul 2018).